Is a Detached House Better Than a Semi-Detached House?

 What is a Detached House?

-You’ll find them across nearly every Toronto neighbourhood—from stately Victorians of Parkdale, to the classic all-brick homes with wide porches in Bloor West Village, to the character-filled 2.5 and 3-storey gems in Roncesvalles.
-But in the city’s family friendly pockets, detached homes almost always come at a premium—we’ll get into that a bit later.
+In West Toronto, detached homes can be found across every pocket, from stately Victorians of Parkdale, to the classic all-brick homes with wide porches in Bloor West Village, to the character-filled 2.5 and 3-storey gems in Roncesvalles.
+In Toronto’s most family-friendly pockets, detached homes almost always come at a premium.
+We will get into what that actually looks like a little further on.

 What are some other considerations before buying a house in Toronto?
 The posts below will help guide you in the right direction: